Fermion Thermal Field Theory for a Rotating Plasma (with Applications to Neutron Stars): (Quasi-)free fields

 The corresponding field operator $\Psi$ is the most general solution of the Dirac equation \be (i\slashed{\partial}-\mu)\Psi = 0 \ee satisfying the canonical anticommutation relations \be \{\Psi_\alpha(t,\vec x), \Psi_\beta(t,\vec y)\} =0, \quad \{\Psi_\alpha(t,\vec x), \Psi_\beta^\dagger(t,\vec y)\} =\delta_{\alpha\beta} \delta(\vec x-\vec y). \ee

-Now, choosing the reference frame appropriately (see Ref.~\cite{Salvio:2025rma} for all details), the most general equilibrium density matrix, even at the fully interacting level, can always be written as follows: \be \rho = \frac{e^{-\beta (H-\vec\Omega \cdot \vec J - \mu_a Q^a)}}{Z}, \ee where $Z$ is the partition function, $\beta$ is the inverse of the temperature, $H$ is the hamiltonian, $\vec J$ is the angular momentum, the $Q^a$ are the full set of charges, which generate the internal symmetry group $\mathcal{G}$, and $\mu_a$ is the chemical potential associated with $Q^a$.
+Now, choosing the reference frame appropriately (see Ref.~\cite{Salvio:2025rma} for all details), the most general equilibrium density matrix~\cite{LandauLifshitz,Zubarev:1979afm,Weert,Becattini:2012tc,Vilenkin:1980zv}, even at the fully interacting level, can always be written as follows: \be \rho = \frac{e^{-\beta (H-\vec\Omega \cdot \vec J - \mu_a Q^a)}}{Z}, \ee where $Z$ is the partition function, $\beta\equiv1/T$ (the inverse of the temperature), $H$ is the Hamiltonian, $\vec J$ is the angular momentum, the $Q^a$ are the full set of charges, which generate the internal symmetry group $\mathcal{G}$, and $\mu_a$ is the chemical potential associated with $Q^a$.
 Also, $\vec\Omega$ is another thermodynamical quantity associated with the average angular momentum of the system.
 Sometimes $\vec\tau \equiv -\beta \vec\Omega$ is named thermal vorticity.
-As shown in~\cite{Salvio:2025rma} for scalars and later on in Sec.~\ref{Fermion path integral} for fermions, $\vec\Omega$ can be identified with the angular-velocity vector of the rotating plasma.
+As shown in~\cite{Salvio:2025rma} for scalars and later on in Sec.~\ref{Fermion path integral} for fermions, $\vec\Omega$ can be identified with the angular-velocity vector of a rigidly-rotating plasma.
+This was also previously noted by Refs.~\cite{Vilenkin:1978hb,Vilenkin:1979ui,Vilenkin:1980zv,Buzzegoli:2017cqy,Becattini:2020qol}.